splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard.html.markdown

       * `values` - A list of values to be used with the `property`, they will be combined via `OR`.
       * `negated` - (Optional) If true,  only data that does not match the specified value of the specified property appear in the event overlay.
 Defaults to `false`.

+## Attributes Reference

+In a addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the dashboard.
+* `url` - The URL of the dashboard.

 ## Dashboard Layout Information